top of page

 Research Directions

-Kelsey is currently involved in several research projects, as Principal Investigator (PI) or Co-Investigator (Co-I).
-Her research spans empirical, theoretical, practical, and applied topics at the intersection of outdoor recreation, tourism, and parks and protected area management.
+Kelsey is also involved in several external collaborative research projects, as Principal Investigator (PI) or Co-Investigator (Co-I).
+Her research spans empirical, theoretical, practical, and applied topics at the intersection of adventure, outdoor recreation, tourism, (rural) economic development, and the sustainable development and management of blue spaces, trails, parks, and protected areas.

 She also serves as Chair of the Trail Research Hub, a dedicated group of trail researchers and practitioners from academia, industry and community who undertake research, education, and outreach initiatives to support sustainable trail development, construction, and maintenance across Canada while establishing best practice guidelines for trails governance and management.

-Kelsey's research includes the Scholarship of Teaching and Learning (SoTL).
-She is leading an interdisciplinary team of researchers exploring how best to design, deliver, and assess online outdoor experiential learning seminars in blended learning settings while ensuring that they foster opportunities to achieve experiential, place-based, and outdoor learning outcomes and cultivate place attachment and pro-environmental attitudes among students.
+Kelsey's research also includes the Scholarship of Teaching and Learning (SoTL).
+She recently led an interdisciplinary team of researchers exploring how best to design, deliver, and assess online outdoor experiential learning seminars in blended learning settings while ensuring that they foster opportunities to achieve experiential, place-based, and outdoor learning outcomes and cultivate place attachment and pro-environmental attitudes among students.
+This project was supported by the Learning Innovation and Teaching Enhancement (LITE) Seed Grant from the University of Waterloo.